 Keep Out of Silage

-- Stay clear of silos and piles for 2 to 3 weeks after filling.
+- Stay clear of tower silos and silage piles for 2 to 3 weeks after filling.

 - Ventilate feed rooms with open windows and fans during the danger period.

-- Keep the doors between the silo feed room and livestock housing area closed tightly.
+- Keep the doors between the tower silo feed room and livestock housing area closed tightly.

-- If you must enter or open a silo within 3 weeks after filling:
+- If you must enter or open a tower silo within 3 weeks after filling:

-- Ventilate the silo by running the forage blower for 15 to 20 minutes before entering with the door closest to the top of the silo open.
+- Ventilate the tower silo by running the forage blower for 15 to 20 minutes before entering with the door closest to the top of the tower silo open.